vadmium/python-altium/format.md

 * TRotateBy90: 0 is default (rightwards)

-The _y_ values increase from bottom to top.
+The origin (0, 0) is at the bottom left corner, and the _y_ values increase from bottom to top.
 Dimensions and positions are in units of 1/100″ = 10 mils = 0.254 mm.

 Each item in the “FileHeader” stream describes an object.
 The first object is a header object with the following properties: